Ryxai/LADP/Paper3_Notes.md

 **Proof**  Let $S$ be any linearization of $H$.
 If $S$ includes a response $<x \space res \ space P>$ to $<x \space inv \space P>$ $S$ is also a linearization of $H \cdot <x \space res \space P>$.
 Otherwise $<x \space inv \space P>$does not appear in $S$ either since linearization by definition does not include pending invocations.
 As the operation is total, there exists a response $<x \space res \space P>$ such that $S' = S \cdot <x \space inv \space P> \cdot <x \space res \space P>$ is a legal linearization.
 However, $S'$ is a linearization of $H \cdot <x \space res \space P>$ and hence is a linearization of $H$.  $\square$

+The result is that linearizability does not force a process with a pending invocation of a total operation to block.
+Blocking/deadlock may occur still occur as a result of how linearizability is implemented.
+Furthermore, it does not prevent blocking it situations it is intended.
+The most natural concurrent interpretation of the partial sequential specification is t simply wait until the object reaches a defined state for the given operation.

+ ### Comparison to Other Correctness Conditions

+Sequential consistency (as defined by Lamport) requires a history to be equivalent to a legal sequential history.
+Sequential consistency is weaker than linearizability, because it does not require the original history's precedence ordering to be preserved.
+Furthermore sequential consistency is not a local property.

+In serializability, a transaction is a thread of control that applies a finite sequence of primitive ops to set of objects shared with other transactions.
+A history is serializable if it is equivalent to one in which the transactions appear to execute sequentially without interleaving.
+A partial precedence order can be defined over non-overlapping transactions.
+A history is strictly-serializable if the order of the transactions in the sequential history is compatible with their precedence order.
+It can be enforced by different synchronization mechanisms.

+Linearization can be viewed as a special case of strict serializability where transactions are restricted to consist of a single operation applied to an object.
+Concurrency mechanisms that work for strict serializability  are not usually appropriate for linearizability.
+Serializability (strict or otherwise) is not a local property.
+Serializability is a blocking property.
+Special mechanisms used to roll back and restart transactions are needed to handle the blocking cases.
+Linearization and serialization are used for different problem domains:

+* Serialization is used to allow programmers to reason about concurrency at serial applications.
+* Linearizability is intended for applications where concurrency is of primary interest and programmers are willing to apply special-purpose synchronization protocols.

+## Verifying that Implementation are Linearizable

+### Definition of Correctness

+An implementation is a set of histories in which events of two objects, a representation object and abstract object (of type *rep* and *abs* respectively) are interleaved in  a constrained way.
+For each history $H$:

+* the subhistories $H \mid rep$, and $H \mid abs$  satisfy the usual well-formedness conditions
+* the processes $P$, each rep operation in $H \mid P$ lies within an abstract operation in $H \mid P$

+An abstract operation is implemented by a sequence of rep operations that occur within it.
+An implementation is correct with respect to the specification of *abs* if for every history $H$ in the implementation, $H \mid \it{abs}$ is linearizable.

+### Representation and Abstraction Fucntion

+The subset of *rep* values that are legal are characterized by the rep invariant, $I : \it{rep} \rightarrow \it{bool}$ .
+The meaning of the legal representation is given by $A : \it{rep} \rightarrow \it{abs}$ the abstraction function.
+An abstract operation $\alpha$ is implemented by a sequence $\rho$  if rep operations that carries the representation from one legal variable to another, passing potentially though intermediate values where the abstract function is undefined.
+The rep invariant is part of the pre/post condition of every operation implementation.
+An implementation of an abstract op $\alpha$ is correct if there exists a rep invariant $I$ and an abstraction function $A$ such that whenever $\rho$ carries one legal rep $r$ to another $r'$, $\alpha$ carries the value from $A(r)$ to $A(r')$.

+Concurrent objects, if allowed may have operations in progress continually and under these circumstances cannot assume that between operations it will assume a meaningful value, the rep invariant needs to be preserved by each rep operation in  the sequence implementing the abstract op.

+Defining an abstraction function can be difficult, ones where the operation 'takes effect' immediately fail due to the issues caused from linearization order depending on race conditions.
+The abstraction function is instead defined by mapping a rep value to a set of abstract values that represent the possible linearizations permitted, these can be fine-tuned depending on the level of concurrency (smaller set = less concurrency).

+### Verification Method

+#### Linearizaed Values

+The value at the end of a linearized history is a linearized value.
+An object can have more then one linearized value at the end of a given history. *Lin(H)* gives all the linearized values of $H$.

+#### Proof Method

+The verification technique for sequential implementations is generalized:

+Assume the implementation of $r$ is correct, thus $H \mid \it{rep}$ is linearizable for all $H$ in the implementation.
+Show the following property: $\forall r \in \it{Lin}(H \mid \it{rep})$, $I(r)$ holds and $A(r) \subseteq \it{Lin}(H \mid \it{abs})$.
+This implies $\it{Lin}(H \mid \it{abs})$ is nonempty and thus linearizable.

+It is possible to linearized *abs* values with no corresponding *rep* values.

+#### Critical Sections

+If an object's implementation includes critical sections, it may not be possible to define a continuous abstract function, the rep invariant may be violated in the critical section.
+Hidden data is used to overcome this, using an extended representation as the abstraction function's domain to overcome this.
+This can be done by retaining lost data temporarily in auxiliary variables, after which the above proof method can be used.

+## Reasoning About Linearizable Objects